tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   ![Instruction counting](./reven_ins_count_histo.svg)

   **Remark:**
   *Such a form of control flow graph can be observed also in binaries obfuscated by [VMProtect](http://vmpsoft.com/) and some early versions of [Code Virtualizer](http://oreans.com/codevirtualizer.php).
-In recent versions, Code Virtualizer uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf): the control flow to the next opcode's basic block will be calculated at the end of the current opcode, then we cannot observe this form.
+In recent versions, Code Virtualizer uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf): the control flow to the next opcode's handler will be calculated at the end of the current handler, then we cannot observe this form.
 In some ad-hoc VM obfuscated binaries, e.g. [HyperUnpackMe2](http://crackmes.de/users/thehyper/hyperunpackme2/), the dispatcher has even multiple dispatch points (there was a very nice [writeup](http://www.openrce.org/articles/full_view/28) of this binary using IDA).*

   *The patterns discussed above just give a hint to recognize the applied obfuscation technique.
 Without a serious analysis, we cannot say that the binary is obfuscated by a VM.
 Indeed, the same patterns can be observed in programs which are not obfuscated at all, and conversely some program are VM obfuscated but these pattern are not [directly visible](http://www.lancaster.ac.uk/staff/wangz3/publications/trustcom.pdf).
 Finally, we do not give a formal definition for virtualization obfuscation yet :-).
 We will come back to this problem in next articles.*